bondy-io/bondy_docs/docs/alt_index.md

 ---

 # Bondy
-> Bondy is an open source application networking platform that connects all elements of a distributed application, from web and mobile apps to IoT devices and backend services, allowing everything to talk using one single, simple protocol.{.definition}
+Bondy is an open source application networking platform that connects all elements of a distributed application, from web and mobile apps to IoT devices and backend services, allowing everything to talk using one single, simple protocol.